 The by-college tuition differentials at CU Boulder have been in place for many years.
 The revenue from the differentials supports the cost of education in the college -- faculty, student programs, and other expenses.
 The differentials reflect differences in the cost of education, the market worth of the degree, and the popularity of the college.

-Note: In this text the term "college" refers to both colleges (e.g., College of Engineering) and schools (e.g., Leeds School of Business, Law School).
+Note: In this text the term "college" refers to both colleges (e.g., College of Engineering and Applied Science) and schools (e.g., Leeds School of Business, Law School).

 Individual fees are detailed at the Bursar's Office website.
 All fees follow the Institutional Plan for Student Fees.
 Fees covered by this plan include administrative, student activity, course-specific, program (instructional), and academic facilities capital construction fees.
-Mandatory student and administrative fees for full-time students decreased 3.6% or $54 per year from 2011-12.
+Mandatory student and administrative fees for full-time students in fall 2013 increased 3.7% or $27 for the fall 2013 term.
+Effective in spring 2014, the mandatory fees will increase from the fall 2013 term by approximately $100 per term to support an extensive renovation and expansion of the student recreation center.
+In spring 2011 more than 70% of 10,207 student body voters approved the fee increase, which will span a period of 25 years.

 The New Student Fee (formerly known as the "matriculation fee") is a one-time, nonrefundable fee assessed at time of first registration.
 This fee varies depending upon degree and international status.
 It covers services such as the Buff OneCard (the student's official university identification card), immunization reporting management, registration/transcript services, and undergraduate orientation program.